DataBiosphere/toil/README.rst

-ATTENTION: Toil will be dropping python 2.7 support on January 1, 2020 when python 2.7 itself is scheduled to die.
-This is when the last release of python 2.7 compatible toil will be.
+ATTENTION: Toil is no longer supporting python 2.7 as of February 13, 2020.
+           The last working version of toil in python2.7 is 3.24.0, though subsequent 3.24.x releases may be made for hotfixes.

+           Toil 4.0.0 will be our first release incompatible with python2.7 and will require python3.6+.

 Toil is a scalable, efficient, cross-platform (Linux & macOS) pipeline management system, written entirely in Python, and designed around the principles of functional